-Six major active transportation projects are as follows (Map 12):
+Six major active transportation projects are as follows (Map 10):

-- The Virginia Beach Trail transforming the historic Norfolk Southern rail corridor into a 12-mile contiguous trail will provide a fully separated, off-street trail connection between six of the eight Strategic Growth Areas, from the Newton Road HRT hub, through Virginia Beach's Town Center, and to the Oceanfront Resort Area. - Constitution Drive Protected Bicycle Lane will provide a direct connection between Virginia Beach Town Center, Pembroke Mall, Princess Anne High School, the Virginia Beach Trail, and the Thalia Creek Greenway. - Interstate 264 Pedestrian Bridge/Flyover located east of Bendix Road, the flyover would connect Virginia Beach Town Center to Mount Trashmore to provide a safe, comfortable connection across the interstate. - Shore Drive Protected Bicycle Lane at First Landing State Park running between Kendall Street and Atlantic Avenue, it would improve bicycle safety while calming traffic. - Seaboard Road Shared Use Path passes through the Transition Zone, while providing access to two local schools and emerging residential areas.
+- The Virginia Beach Trail transforming the historic Norfolk Southern rail corridor into a 12-mile contiguous trail will provide a fully separated, off-street trail connection between six of the eight Strategic Growth Areas, from the Newton Road HRT hub, through Virginia ma comfortable connection across the interstate. - Shore Drive Protected Bicycle Lane at First Landing State Park running between Kendall Street and Atlantic Avenue, it would improve bicycle safety while calming traffic. - Seaboard Road Shared Use Path passes through the Transition Zone, while providing access to two local schools and emerging residential areas.

-Other active transportation projects should be broken up into three phases (6):
+Other active transportation projects should be broken up into three phases:

-- 1. Near-Term (1-5 years): projects that build upon the existing foundation of walking and bicycling, especially by completing gaps between existing facilities that will make them more effective or improving existing facilities to modern standards. - 2.
-Mid-Term (5-10 years): projects that will meaningfully expand the system, with a focus on new facilities that may be more time- and capital-intensive to implement. - 3.
+- 1. Short-Term (1-5 years): projects that build upon the existing foundation of walking and bicycling, especially by completing gaps between existing facilities that will make them more effective or improving existing facilities to modern standards. - 2.
+Medium-Term (5-10 years): projects that will meaningfully expand the system, with a focus on new facilities that may be more time- and capital-intensive to implement. - 3.
 Long-Term (10+ years): this phase will see both smaller projects that fill in gaps within the network and large, transformative projects that fill in gaps within the network and large, transformative projects that may require the most planning and funds.